Ulf Merbold: Early life and education

-Ulf Merbold was born in Greiz, in the Vogtland area of Thuringia, Germany, on June 20, 1941.
+Ulf Merbold was born in Greiz, in the Vogtland area of Thuringia, on 20 June 1941.
 He was the only child of two teachers who lived in the school building of Wellsdorf, a small village.
 During World War II, Ulf's father Herbert Merbold was a soldier who was imprisoned and then released from an American prisoner of war camp in 1945.
 Soon after, he was imprisoned by the Red Army in NKVD special camp Nr.
-2, where he died on February 23, 1948.
+2, where he died on 23 February 1948.
 Merbold's mother Hildegard was dismissed from her school by the Soviet zone authorities in 1945.
-She and her son moved to a house in Kurtschau, a suburb of Greiz, where Merbold grew up close to his maternal grandparents and his parental grandfather.
+She and her son moved to a house in Kurtschau, a suburb of Greiz, where Merbold grew up close to his maternal grandparents and his paternal grandfather.

 After graduating in 1960 from Theodor-Neubauer-Oberschule high school—now Ulf-Merbold-Gymnasium Greiz—in Greiz, Merbold wanted to study physics at the University of Jena.
 Because he had not joined the Free German Youth, the youth organization of the Socialist Unity Party of Germany, he was not allowed to study in East Germany so he decided to go to Berlin, and crossed into West Berlin by bicycle.
 He obtained a West German high school diploma (Abitur) in 1961, as West German universities did not accept the East German one, and intended to start studying in Berlin so he could occasionally see his mother.

-When the Berlin Wall was built on August 13, 1961, it became impossible for Ulf's mother to visit him.
+When the Berlin Wall was built on 13 August 1961, it became impossible for Merbold's mother to visit him.
 Merbold then moved to Stuttgart, where he had an aunt, and started studying physics at the University of Stuttgart, graduating with a Diplom in 1968.
 He lived in a dormitory in a wing of Solitude Palace.
 Thanks to an amnesty for people who had left East Germany, Merbold could again see his mother from late December 1964.
 In 1976, Merbold obtained a doctorate in natural sciences, also from the University of Stuttgart, with a dissertation titled Untersuchung der Strahlenschädigung von stickstoffdotierten Eisen nach Neutronenbestrahlung bei 140 Grad Celsius mit Hilfe von Restwiderstandsmessungen on the effects of neutron radiation on nitrogen-doped iron.
 After completing his doctorate, Merbold became a staff member at the Max Planck Institute for Metals Research in Stuttgart, where he had held a scholarship from 1968.
 At the institute, he worked on solid-state and low-temperature physics, with a special focus on experiments regarding lattice defects in body-centered cubic (bcc) materials.